ManuelePasini/slides-markdown/slides/digital_twins.md

 ## Log-Structured Merge Tree (LSM Tree)

+- Organizes data in multiple levels
 - Data is first written to an in-memory structure (MemTable), then moved to disk in batches in form of immutable SSTables.
-- Each SSTable gets a correspective index (usually kept in-memory) that describes the keys and the offset in the table they can be found.
+- Each SSTable gets a correspective index file (usually kept in-memory) that describes the keys and the offset in the table they can be found.
+- Whenever a given level is full, data is compressed and reorganized into the following level

 :::: {.columns}